newjersey/navigator.business.nj.gov/content/src/fundings/clean-energy-program-large-energy-users.md

   - real-estate
   - manufacturing
 publishStageArchive: ""
-descriptionMd: The Large Energy Users Program (LEUP) encourages large commercial and industrial utility customers that have facilities in New Jersey to to upgrade or install energy conserving measures in existing buildings and to help offset these capital costs.
+sidebarCardBodyText: The Large Energy Users Program (LEUP) encourages large commercial and industrial utility customers that have facilities in New Jersey to to upgrade or install energy conserving measures in existing buildings and to help offset these capital costs.
 These efficiency upgrades are customized to